Impress with your Knowledge of Taiwan’s God of Love and Marriage

 If you are married, you can pray for his protection and blessing for your marriage as well.

-The truth is, there’re plenty of temples of the Matchmaker God around Taiwan.
+The truth is, there are plenty of temples of the Matchmaker God around Taiwan.

-In mid-Taiwan, 樂成宮 Lèchénggōng in Taichung and 鹿港天后宮 Lù gǎng tiānhòugōng in Changhua would be your best choice.
+In central Taiwan, 樂成宮 Lèchénggōng in Taichung and 鹿港天后宮 Lù gǎng tiānhòugōng in Changhua would be your best choice.

 As for southern Taiwan, you definitely can’t miss 大天后宮 Dà tiānhòugōng and 土城正統鹿耳門聖母廟 Tǔ chéng zhèngtǒng lùěrmén shèngmǔ miào in Tainan.

-Normally you have to prepare incense sticks (線香 xiànxiāng), god money (金紙 jīn zhǐ) and sweets, because Matchmaker God is fond of sweet food.
+Normally you have to prepare incense sticks (線香 xiànxiāng), god money (金紙 jīn zhǐ), and sweets, because the Matchmaker God is fond of sweet food.

 However, the sweets shouldn’t be too hard to eat since he is elderly.